DaanDeMeyer/reproc/README.md

 - Format your changes with clang-format and run clang-tidy locally since it will run in CI as well.

-  If the `REPROC_FORMAT` CMake option is enabled, the reproc-format target is added that formats all reproc source files with clang-format. reproc-format is added to the `ALL` target so it will automatically run while building.

   If the `REPROC_TIDY` CMake option is enabled, CMake will run clang-tidy on all reproc source files while building.

-  If CMake can't find clang-format or clang-tidy you can tell it where to look:
+  If CMake can't find clang-tidy you can tell it where to look:

   `cmake -DCMAKE_PREFIX_PATH=<clang-install-location> ..`